 The major requires three courses that focus on a single region of the student's choosing.
 The purpose of these courses is to ground students in the realities of a particular geographic region's experiences with the processes of globalization.
 Students can choose to take courses that examine independently and comparatively the history, politics, economics, cultures, literatures, and fine arts of sub-Saharan Africa, South Asia, East Asia, Western Europe, Latin America, or the Middle East and North Africa.
 Students may also define other regions for study, provided that the proposed curriculum and rationale are approved.

 One of the three courses should focus on some historical aspect of the region in question and one course on some aspect of society and culture in the region.
 The courses that make up the regional track must draw from at least two disciplines.
 As part of the process of declaring the globalization studies major, students are asked to provide a rationale for their choice of regional track.
 The courses for the regional track must be taken at the 200 level and above, with at least one course at the 300 level or higher.
-Finally, students should complete the College's foreign language requirement in a language appropriate to the region on which they have chosen to focus.
-Beginning with the class of 2014, globalization studies majors will be required to complete two years of foreign language study (i.e., the College's foreign language requirement plus an additional year of foreign language study).
+Finally, students should complete the College's foreign language requirement in a language appropriate to the region on which they have chosen to focus plus one additional year of language.
+See language requirements below.

 The major requires three courses with a thematic focus.
 The purpose of these courses is for students to gain in-depth knowledge of some substantive area of globalization studies that combines different disciplines.
 The courses that make up the thematic track must draw from at least two disciplines.
 As part of the process of declaring the globalization studies major, students are asked to provide a rationale for their choice of thematic track and must demonstrate a link between their thematic track and methods course.
 The courses for the thematic track must be taken at the 200 level and above, with at least one course at the 300 level or higher.